-Academic Probation indicates the grades have fallen dangerously low (below 2.0) after the first term at FSU and that the student is in danger of being dismissed from FSU without significant improvements.
+Academic Probation indicates that grades have fallen dangerously low (below 2.0) after the first term at FSU and that the student is in danger of being dismissed from FSU without significant improvements.
 A student on probation must enroll for at least 12 credit hours, but no more than 15 credit hours during the probationary term.
 It is expected that the student maintain a term GPA of 2.5 or higher during this probation period.
-Students who do not achieve of term a 2.5 GPA during this one semester period will be academically dismissed.
+Students who do not achieve of a term GPA of 2.5 during this one semester period will be academically dismissed.